 Naturally, some drivers may be too intimidated to have an honest conversation with executives.
 This is where a driver survey will come in handy as employees tend to be more open with their work experiences when asked in an anonymous questionnaire.
 Regular surveys to get a feel for the job satisfaction of drivers can be instituted as part of the driver retention program.

-Attainable Incentive Program
+Implement an Attainable Incentive Program

 Think about it: drivers have long hours and spend lots of time away from home.
 Truck drivers sacrifice a lot more than family time so businesses can succeed.
 Companies can provide incentives for a job well done, like some of the following ideas: